Melbourne Storm: Logo

-Primary jerseys

 Club song

-The Melbourne Storm have a number of club songs that are either played over the PA system or exclusively sung by the players at each game;
+The Melbourne Storm have a number of club songs that are either played over the PA system or exclusively sung by the players at each game.
 The main song, which was written by Jon Mol and Phil Wall, is called "We Are the Storm" and is played over the public address system following each home victory.
 In addition, AC/DC song "Thunderstruck" is played at every home game as the team enter the stadium.
 Lastly, after each victory, the Storm players also sing "We are the mighty Melbourne Storm" in the dressing rooms.
 The song is sung to the same tune as the US Marines' Hymn.

 Rivalries

 St. George Illawarra Dragons

 The St. George Illawarra and Melbourne rivalry was at its highest in the years following the 1999 NRL Grand Final.
 In this game, Melbourne narrowly beat St. George Illawarra, with a late penalty try putting the Melbourne club in front.
 The following year, Anthony Mundine declared that the Melbourne side were not "worthy premiers" in the run up to their round 5 rematch.
 Melbourne responded by belting St. George Illawarra 70–10.

 However, later that season, St. George Illawarra had a large win defeating Melbourne 50–4.
 In 2006, Melbourne and St. George Illawarra once again met in a Preliminary Final which Melbourne won.
 On 21 July 2008, Melbourne won at Olympic Park 26–0, in a match highlighted by several ugly brawls.

 In 2009, the Melbourne club defeated St. George Illawarra 17–16 in Round 1 with a field goal in Golden Point extra time.

+In recent years, this rivalry has somewhat diminished.